ElianaWassermann/CVDataScience/ResearchExperienceDataScience.md

 ## Postdoctoral fellow,	2018-2020
 ### Darwinion Botanical Institute (IBODA; CONICET) [link](http://www.darwin.edu.ar/)

 I worked with plant DNA analysis.
-My duties consist of DNA purification, amplification, and sequence analysis.
-Specifically, I am working with *Larrea divaricata* from the Zygophyllaceae family.
+My duties consisted of DNA purification, amplification, and sequence analysis.
+Specifically, I worked with *Larrea divaricata* from the Zygophyllaceae family.

-Regarding the sequence analysis, I have done phylogenetics with maximum likelihood, networks by Median Joining as well as demographic and variance analysis.
+Regarding the sequence analysis, I have done phylogenetics with Maximum Likelihood, networks by Median Joining as well as demographic and variance analysis.